-Sobeys' Medline reveals ‘aggressive’ plan to cut costs at troubled grocer
+Sobeys’ Medline reveals ‘aggressive’ plan to cut costs at troubled grocer

 The company will release more details of the costs in its fourth-quarter financial results in June.

-Among those retiring from the company are Francois Vimard, executive vice-president, who was with Sobeys for 22 years and served last year as interim president and CEO.
+Among those retiring from the company are Francois Vimard, executive vice-president, who has been with Sobeys for 22 years and served last year as interim president and CEO.
 As well, Yves Laverdiere, president of the Quebec division, will retire after 21 years helping build the retailer’s IGA business in that province.

 Mr. Medline said the company’s structure will be largely national and “functionally led.”
 He announced a number of new appointments, including:

--Jason Potter as executive vice-president operations, to oversee in-store execution and efficiency across all grocery banners and regions.
+- Jason Potter as executive vice-president OF operations, to oversee in-store execution and efficiency across all grocery banners and regions.

--Lynne Castonguay as executive vice-president merchandising, to oversee products and programs to shore up gross profit margins across all grocery banners and regions.
+- Lynne Castonguay as executive vice-president OF merchandising, to oversee products and programs to shore up gross profit margins across all grocery banners and regions.

--Pierre St. Laurent as executive vice-president of Quebec.
+- Pierre St. Laurent as executive vice-president of Quebec.

--Vivek Sood as executive vice-president of related businesses to develop a focus on the pharmacy, wholesale, fuel, convenience and liquor businesses.
+- Vivek Sood as executive vice-president of related businesses to develop a focus on the pharmacy, wholesale, fuel, convenience and liquor businesses.

 Follow @MarinaStrausson Twitter: